Agree with our rating?

 Under 5 Complaints

 eMerchantBroker.com has been accredited by the Better Business Bureau since 2012 and currently shows an “A+” rating based on 1 complaint in the last 36 months.
-1 complaint deals with a billing or collection dispute.
+The 1 complaint was resolved to the dissatisfaction of the client or did not receive a final response.

 What Merchants Say

-eMerchantBroker has also received 54 informal reviews from merchants, with 51 of them positive in tone and 3 which are negative in tone.
-The most recent negative review mentions poor customer service:
+eMerchantBroker has also received 12 informal reviews from merchants, with 10 of them positive in tone and 2 which are negative in tone.
+The most recent negative review mentions held funds:

 Excellent customer service is a hallmark of a top merchant account provider.
-Merchants who wish to avoid situations like these should make sure they choose a company with a track record of attentive customer support.
+Businesses that wish to avoid situations like these should make sure they choose a company with a track record of attentive customer support.

 An “A” Performance Overall